-Why Indian Weddings Are More Entertaining Than Western?
+Why are Indian weddings more Entertaining Than Western?

 You Will Be Diving Into a World of Excitement and Colours If You Are attending an Indian Wedding

-Every culture has a hand in different hallmarks when it comes to wedding.
-Getting clued up about distinct wedding customs from everywhere is an arch-way to get the hang of the lifestyles of other civilizations and even to extrapolate your own.
+Every culture has a hand in different hallmarks when it comes to weddings.
+Getting clued up about distinct wedding customs from everywhere is an easy way to get the hang of the lifestyles of other civilizations and even extrapolate your own.
 Indian weddings have many sui generis rituals, therefore, if you are planning on applying yourself to one or throwing your own, it’s a great intention to get your mitts on a good understanding of what to expect.

-This article has been written by Abbie Ella, who works for a cargo company that sends cargo from UK to India.
-In her line of work she has visited India several times and have fallen in love with Indian culture.
+This article has been written by Abbie Ella, who works for a cargo company that sends cargo from the UK to India.
+In her line of work, she has visited India several times and has fallen in love with Indian culture.

-Start off to a life-long commitment, Marriage is the beginning, a beginning of the family.
+Start off with a life-long commitment, Marriage is the beginning, the beginning of the family.
 Indian Weddings is a potpourri of exciting activities you really don’t want to miss out on; colourful attires, prevalent customs and the finger-licking cuisines which arouse your curiosity, super fascinating, just right in the block hole.

-Below, we will be taking a squint at the traditional Indian wedding customs that makes this big day so special.
+Below, we will be taking a squint at the traditional Indian wedding customs that make this big day so special.

 Mangni, Misri or Sagaai Ceremony